MdMonoar/MdMonoar/README.md

 - 👯 I’m looking to collaborate on **CV & ML Projects**
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: you already reached!
+- 📫 How to reach me: You already reached!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I Would Love Swimming!